-Tea at the Empress – for those wanting the party to continue, and to enjoy a Victoria tradition – RSVP gilliandoctor at gmail as soon as able.
+Tea at the Empress – for those wanting the party to continue, and to enjoy a Victoria tradition.
+Cost $80 plus tax, and because we are a larger group, there is an automatic 15% gratuity.
+3:45 pm.
+RSVP gilliandoctor at gmail as soon as possible..

 I will use this page and the Facebook page to update on what is happening …..